uw-thalesians/perceptia-servers/gateway/README.md

 Unless you need to run your own mssql container or build the gateway container locally, you should not have to provide any options to the local start script.

-However, if you want to retian redis and mssql database between runs of the containers, you need to include the
+However, if you want to retian redis and mssql databases between runs of the containers, you need to include the -KeepMsSqlDb and -KeepMsSqlDb flags.

 Run: `.\locaStartExample.ps1 `